Homology and twisted C*-algebras for self-similar actions and Zappa-Sz\'ep products: Examples and homology computations

 Analogously to Lemma~\ref{lem:actions faces commute}, we observe that for $0 \le k \le p$,

 Write $(c_p \la \alpha)_r$ for the $r$-th entry of $c \la \alpha \in (E^*)^q$.
 For $k = p+1$ we have

 Hence,

 Thus, the $s^v_{p,q}$ descend to sections of the differentials between the $E^{vh,1}_{p,q}$, and the resulting homology groups $E^{vh,2}_{p,q}$ vanish for $q \ge 2$.
-So the spectral sequence stabilises by the second page, and short exact sequences follow from the associated filtration. \end{proof}
+So the spectral sequence stabilises on its second page, and short exact sequences follow from the associated filtration. \end{proof}